nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

 ---

-Last month, I explored bug bounties on Android applications and discovered couple of issues issues related to Exported Activities and Intent Injections.
+Last month, I discovered a couple of issues related to Exported Activities and Intent Injections.
 These vulnerabilities were either unreported or reported in a manner that underestimated their impact, often categorising them as low severity or informational.

 In this blog, I aim to share insights into one of the methods for identifying such issues and strategies to escalate their impact to High or Critical severity.
 Please note that this is not the only approach but rather one specific type of vulnerability I focused on during my tests.